biomedia-mira/masf/README.md

 **_Domain Generalization via Model-Agnostic Learning of Semantic Features_**

-> We investigate the challenging problemof domain generalization, i.e., training a model on multi-domain source data suchthat it can directly generalize to target domains with unknown statistics.
+> We study the challenging problem of domain generalization, i.e., training a model on multi-domain source data such that it can directly generalize to unseen target domains.
 We adopta model-agnostic learning paradigm with gradient-based meta-train and meta-testprocedures to expose the optimization to domain shift.
-Further, we introducetwo complementary losses which explicitly regularize the semantic structure ofthe feature space.
+Further, we introduce two complementary losses which explicitly regularize the semantic structure ofthe feature space.
 Globally, we align a derived soft confusion matrix to preservegeneral knowledge about inter-class relationships.
 Locally, we promote domain-independent class-specific cohesion and separation of sample features with ametric-learning component.

 This is the reference implementation of the domain generalization method described in our paper: